quydinh2363/RA_MP_for_transport_company/README.md

 # Welcome to My Group Project 👋 - Risk Assessement and Mitigate plan for Transport Company.

 ## Project Description
-:truck: This project aims to identify, assess, and mitigate potential risks for a transport company to ensure safety, efficiency, and compliance with regulations. :truck:
+:truck: This project aims to identify, assess, and mitigate potential risks for a transport company to ensure safety, efficiency, and compliance with regulations.

 ## Table of Contents
 - [Project Description](#project-description)